helanabi/terminal-weather/README.md

 * `1`: filesystem error
 * `2`: bad usage
 * `3`: bad configuration
-* `4`: connection error
 * `9`: unknown error

 ## Future Improvements

+- Automated configuration file generation
 - Better output format
 - Custom time range in forecasts
 - Custom output delimiters
 - Custom field labels
-- User defined colors
 - Weather icon in terminals that support it
+- Hide field label when only one field is requested
+- Country name-to-code conversion and vice-versa
 - Caching functionality for offline usage

 ## License

 This project is licensed under the GNU General Public License v3.0 or later.
 See the COPYING file for details.